LTP94/Remove-Duplicates-From-Mock/README.md

 npm install
 ```

-In the terminal, you can now remove duplicates from a json file, given a Kanck application format.
+In the terminal, you can now remove duplicates from a json file, given a Knack application format.

 Run the following to output the new file file: